 September Travel Tips

 - If you want to go camping at a California state park in September, make your reservations six months ahead of time in March.
-Everything you need to know is here.
+It's a more complicated process than you might expect, but you can find everything you need to know in the camping reservations guide.

 - If you're planning to camp at Yosemite next August 15 through September 14, finish that tax return early and be ready at 7:00 a.m.
 Pacific Time on April 15 to make your reservations online.
 For camping September 15 through October 14, it's May 15.
 You can do that online or by phone at 877-444-6777 or 518-885-3639 from outside the US & Canada.
 Get an overview and more options here.